-Make the table in your notebook.
-The table needs to be maintained for the whole week.
-All the activities mentioned in the table are to be done on a daily basis and recorded with a tick mark.
-These activities are required to maintain good oral hygiene.
+- 1. Make the table below in his/her notebook or on a sheet of paper. - 2.
+All the activities mentioned in the table are to be done on a daily basis and recorded with a tick mark during the week of the project.